dvisionlab/Larvitar/docs/guide/examples.md

 ### 14. Visualizing Grayscale Presentation States

-This example demonstrates how to use GSPS in Larvitar to visualize presentation states (LUT, spatial transformations, graphic and text annotations) on its corresponding dispayed image.

-Key features covered in this example include:

-- parsing presentation states metadata
+This example provides a practical guide for leveraging GSPS (Grayscale Softcopy Presentation State) in Larvitar to enhance medical image visualization and allows to visualize the result with new properties including:

+- LUT (Lookup Table) adjustments
+- Spatial transformations
+- Graphic and text annotations

+These elements are applied to the corresponding displayed image, ensuring accurate visualization.

+Key Features Covered:

+- Populating the gspsManager in order to map instanceUIDs with their corresponding PS
-- initializing and visualizing presentation state
+- Initializing GspsTool, parsing and rendering the presentation state
-- toggling GSPS tool on displayed image
+- Toggling the GspsTool on the displayed image

 [View Example ➔](https://larvitar.dvisionlab.com/examples/gsps.html)